-The habitat mitigation areas have performed well during Year 2.
-Minor issues with the irrigation system, vandalism, pests, erosion, and herbivory were observed during the Year 2 monitoring efforts; however, these issues were minor and should not impeded the success of the mitigation areas.
-Maintenance activities including weed abatement, irrigation repair, and basin repair were conducted on a regular basis during Year 2.
-Replacement of dead container plants in the Phase 2 mitigation areas will occur during the Phase 3 planting effort (fall/winter 2022/2023) and will help to increase the level of native cover in the mitigation areas.
-In addition, continued weed abatement efforts will continue to reduce competition from nonnative and invasive weeds
+The habitat mitigation areas performed well during Year 3.
+Minor issues with the irrigation system, vandalism, pests, erosion, and herbivory were observed during the Year 3 monitoring efforts; however, these issues should not impede the success of the mitigation areas.
+Maintenance activities including weed abatement, irrigation repair, and basin repair were conducted on a regular basis during Year 3.
+In addition, continued weed abatement efforts will continue to reduce competition from nonnative and invasive weeds.

-The Phase 2 mitigation areas have met all of the Year 2 performance standards including container plant survivorship, native plant cover, and nonnative plant cover.
-There is no Year 2 performance standard for native plant species richness; however, the Phase 2 mitigation areas have already met the Year 5 performance standard.
-The performance standards for structural patch richness, sediment/topographic stability, and wildlife use monitoring were not required to be assessed during Year 2 and these standards will be assessed during future monitoring events.
+The Phase 2 mitigation areas have met all of the Year 3 performance standards including sediment/topography stability, container plant survivorship, native plant cover, and nonnative plant cover.
+There is no Year 3 performance standard for native plant species richness; however, the Phase 2 mitigation areas have already met the Year 5 performance standard.
+The performance standard for structural patch richness will be assessed during Year 4 using the CRAM following the completion of the Phase 3 implementation.
+There is no Year 3 standard for wildlife use monitoring; however, general and focused wildlife surveys were conducted throughout Year 3.